kriss2012/Agentic_Ai/twin_chat/knowledge_base.md

 - **Portfolios**: https://tgkrish-portfolio.netlify.app/ and https://kiriorg.netlify.app/
 - **Instagram**: https://www.instagram.com/mr_krishna_yt____
 - **YouTube**: https://www.youtube.com/@IQOOTGKRISH-13
+- **Contact Me**: The best way to reach me is via my email (202krishnapatil@gmail.com) or by messaging me on LinkedIn.
+We can easily schedule a call from there!
+I can also share my PDF resume upon request.

 ## 4. Work Experience & Achievements
 - **Internship**: AI & Machine Learning Intern at iBase Electrosoft LLP (Dec 2025 - 150 Hours, One Month).